 A headless CMS has no presentation layer.
 It deals exclusively with the content, that it serves, as APIs, to external clients.

-And it's those clients that will be fully responsible with the presentation layer.
+And it's those clients that will be fully responsible for the presentation layer.

 Speaking of which, let me give you the most common examples of external clients using APIs content: